 Below, in the direction of the sea, you will be able to go down near the water to admire a small natural arch (the one that we mistakenly thought to be Gatklettur).

-To return to Arnarstapi, go back the other way.
-In total, the short walk will take you 1 hour to go back and forth.
-It is possible to do it in both directions, but the departure from Arnarstapi seems more enjoyable.
-You can also drive directly to Hellnar by car.
+To return to Arnarstapi, go back the same path.
+In total, the little walk will take you 1 hour round trip.
+It is possible to do it in both directions, but leaving from Arnarstapi seems more pleasant.
+You can also drive directly to Hellnar.r.